 and double-click your selection in the Articulation Selection dialog box

 that appears.
 Of course, if you enter numbers into the H: and V: text

 boxes, you can move the articulations as you replace them.

 to Default Position • Add to Current Position.
 If you decide to

-adjust the positions of articulations, use this pop-up list to specify how.
+adjust the positions of articulations, use this drop-down list to specify how.
 If you choose

 Add to Default Position, Finale moves each marking into the position dictated